How to start an e-commerce business and website

 You won’t have an email list yet, but you should be able to gather a selection of contacts, whether it be friends or industry connections.

-Even though your product is based online, think about utilising offline too for sales.
+Even though your product is based online, think about using offline promotional channels, too.
 Speak to a local radio station or newspaper, for example, if you have a unique product or business story, and advertise in trade magazines.

-If you want to get your own DTC (direct to consumer) market share, you have to make sure there’s a good mix of organic and paid traffic coming to your site regularly.
-This might require the services of a SEO marketing agency, a PR agency or an affiliate programme.
+Make sure there’s a good mix of organic and paid traffic coming to your site regularly.
+This might require the services of a SEO marketing agency, a PR agency, and/or an affiliate programme.

 Talk to those in your sector about what works best for them.